GorillaStack/auto-tag/README.md

 tion drop-down button and select "Stack"
 1. Click the blue "Create StackSet" button
 1. Provide the local account number and the regions to deploy to, then click the blue "Next" button
+6. Download the Main Stack CloudFormation Template: [autotag_event_main-template.json](https://raw.githubusercontent.com/GorillaStack/auto-tag/master/cloud_formation/event_multi_region_template/autotag_event_main-template.json)
-1. Select "Amazon S3 URL" and enter `https://gorillastack-autotag-releases.s3-ap-southeast-2.amazonaws.com/templates/autotag_event_main-template.json`
+1. Select "Upload a template file" and browse to the `autotag_event_main-template.json` file
 1. Name the stack "AutoTag" - this cannot be changed
 1. In the parameter section:
 * CodeS3Bucket: The name of the code bucket in S3 (i.e. `gorillastack-autotag-releases-${region-name}`)